status-im/nim-chronos/docs/src/concepts.md

 ```

 The `CancelledError` will now travel up the stack like any other exception.
-It can be caught and handled (for instance, freeing some resources)
+It can be caught for instance to free some resources and is then typically
+re-raised for the whole chain operations to get cancelled.

+Alternatively, the cancellation request can be translated to a regular outcome of the operation - for example, a `read` operation might return an empty result.

 Cancelling an already-finished `Future` has no effect, as the following example
 of downloading two web pages concurrently shows: